Can one hear the shape of a target zone?: Policy implications

-This does not mean that a central bank cannot adopt a target currency overnight with an arbitrary parity being the close of day value of the target exchange rate.
+The second policy contribution lies in establishing the concept of characteristic relaxation time $t_{relax}$, directly connected to the spectral gap \eqref{approx_bounds}.
+The relaxation time determines the minimum time a target zone must be maintained in order to ``feel'' the first effects of the home country central bank's actions.
+The implications of this quantity for central bank policies are substantial: choosing an exit time below $t_{relax}$ would imply setting up an unfeasible target zone, as $ t_{relax}$ controls the minimum time necessary for agents to update their previously held exchange rate expectations, generating self-fulfilling expectations that create the honeymoon effect.
+A further implication of this mechanism is that a central bank cannot adopt a target currency overnight with an arbitrary parity being the close of day value of the target exchange rate.
 In such a case, agents would not have had time to update their expectations and this would force the central bank to use a larger proportion of its assets (in the target currency) defending the parity level.
 This opens up many different avenues of enquiry into the expectation generation process of agents in foreign exchange markets.
-If $t_{relax}$ is the minimum time for agents to update their previously held exchange rate expectations, this means that greater shifts in higher degree of agent risk-aversion (higher $\beta$) will increase $t_{relax}$.
+If $t_{relax}$ is the minimum time for agents to update their previously held exchange rate expectations, this means that greater shifts in higher degree of agent risk-aversion (higher $\beta$) will increase $t_{relax}$, which is an implication of our model.
 As shown by \cite{osler1995exchange} and \cite{lin2008}, this effect would work through the feasibility of the target zone in time shifting speculators' horizons towards short term speculation, where $t_{speculation} \leq t_{relax}$.
-This is a natural outcome of ``honeymoon effects'' which make intervention cheaper for central banks and harder for speculators after $t_{relax}$.
+This is a natural outcome of honeymoon effects, which make intervention cheaper for central banks and harder for speculators \emph{after} $t_{relax}$.
+We find that $t_{relax}$ is increasing with the magnitude of the risk aversion shifts, for $\beta \leq \beta_e$.
+Our model does not deal with optimal choices: indeed, the only choice variable potentially available to the authorities is the time horizon $T$ by which the required parity needs to obtain.
+If one chooses an exit time which is lower than the required minimum time at which parity can be reached (the relaxation time), the target zone exit time is not feasible.
+However, setting a $T$ which is too high exposes one to increased business cycle risks, the dampening of which were a likely reason for entering a target zone in the first place. \\